x71c9/uranio/README.md

 ---

-> All the above commands can be run with the flag `--prod` when in production.
+> This command can be run with the flag `--prod` for production mode.
+>
+> Usefull for testing the productino environment.

 ---